 To date, most SUVs have been a bit showy; rather unnecessary vehicles that hint at pretences of rural affluence or urban bling.
 The Santa Fe has always been cut from rather different cloth.
-This third generation model, introduced in 2012, might be a sharper looking thing than both its forebears but it remains a vehicle that's about good ideas and common sense first and foremost.
+This third generation model, introduced in 2012 but recently updated, might be a sharper looking thing than both its forebears but it remains a vehicle that's about good ideas and common sense first and foremost.
 You'll buy one of these if you value its utility.
 That and the fact that there's nothing about it that's annoying.
 That might sound like damning with faint praise, but if you're going to spend three years in its company, it's a value you'll greatly appreciate.

 Its rivals have looked and learned from the Santa Fe's quiet rise to success and have upped their game accordingly.
 Does the latest car have enough ticks on the plus side of its ledger to make a convincing case for itself?
 Let's find out.

 How an SUV drives is usually pretty far down the priority list after how it looks, what it costs and how much room there is inside.
 We used to take it as read that an SUV would be about as sharp as serving of refried beans to drive but in recent years we've seen the pendulum swing back the other way with 'sporty' 4x4s with decidedly brittle ride quality.
 The Hyundai Santa Fe is different.
 While it's a long way from the lax body control of old-school SUVs, it's not in any way a sharp steer.
 Don't take that as a criticism.
 The UK makes up around a third of all Santa Fe sales in Europe and therefore Hyundai has spent some time and money tuning the suspension of the car to suit our frankly horrible roads.